Dobrovíz: History

+Demographics

 Economy

 There is the distribution centre of Amazon in the municipality.
 It covers an area of 9.5 ha and is the largest free-standing industrial building in the country.

 Transport

-The D6 motorway passes through the southern part of the municipality.
+The D6 motorway (part of the European route E48) from Prague to Karlovy Vary passes through the southern part of the municipality.

+Dobrovíz is located on the railway lines Prague–Středokluky and Hostivice–Noutonice.
+There are three train stops: Dobrovíz, Dobrovíz-Amazon and Hostouň u Prahy.

 The Václav Havel Airport Prague is partially located in the municipal territory.

 Sights

 The historic centre of Dobrovíz is declared a village monument reservation.
 The set of folk architecture houses consists of brick buildings from the 18th and 19th centuries with stucco façade decoration.
 The baroque Chapel of the Virgin Mary is located in the centre of Dobrovíz.

+West pole of Prague is located on the border between Prague and Dobrovíz.